tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

   - A reference to an output of another transaction, with a signature using that output's verification key, or;
   - An asset issuance input, which has an explicit amount and asset tag.
 - A list of outputs that contains:
-  - A verification key;
+  - A signature verification key;
   - An asset commitment $ H_0 $ with an ASP from all input asset commitments to $ H_0 $;
-  - Pedersen commitment to an amount using generator $ H_0 $ in place of  $ H $, with the associated range proof.
+  - Pedersen commitment to an amount using generator $ H_0 $ in place of $ H $, with the associated *Back-Maxwell* range proof.
 - A fee, listed explicitly as $ \{ (f_i , H_i) \}_{i=1}^n $, where $ f_i $ is a non-negative scalar amount denominated in the asset with tag $ H_i $.

 Every output has a range proof and ASP associated with it, which are proofs of knowledge of the Pedersen commitment opening information and asset commitment blinding factor.
 Every range proof can be considered as being with respect to the underlying asset tag $ H_A $, rather than the asset commitment $ H_0 $.
 The confidential transaction is restricted to only inputs and outputs with asset tag $ H_A $, except that output commitments minus input commitments minus fee sum to a commitment to $ 0 $ instead of to the point $ 0 $ itself. [[1]]